Answers to all the Frequently Asked Questions

 How does repayment of the security deposit work?

 As a low-cost facility, we expect guests to leave the property as they found it – particularly the kitchen.
 Security deposits are repaid within 7 days of departure if there are no issues.
 This gives us time to identify any additional cleaning, damage or loss of property.
-We do this because some past guests have badly damaged the property.
+We do this because some guests in the past have badly damaged the property.
 Fortunately, this is rare.
 In most circumstances, full refunds are made.
 We are not silly about this.
 We understand that a piece of crockery might get broken – that is part of normal wear and tear.
 Please let us know if a piece of equipment has failed or has been broken so we can replace it.
+It is particularly important that children are supervised by adults at all times because most damage to Sine Cera property is caused by unsupervised children.

 Do you have a disaster policy (i.e. a force majeure policy) if Sine Cera is not available due to floods or bushfire?
 What recourse would I have if I had paid the full fee?